istvan-derda/Istvans-TSGBench/README.md

 - Open the repository in VS Code.
 It should prompt you if you want to open the project in a devcontainer.
 - After confirming you should get a new VS Code window.
 This might take a moment to build the container.
 - In the bottom right corner it should say "Dev Container: TSG Bench".
-- Open the integrated terminal and try if you have conda by running `conda`
+- In the integrated terminal create the conda environment with `conda env create` and activate it with `conda activate tsg-bench`

 **Setup on Linux with conda**